chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum-post-processing/small-scale-rotating-drum-post-processing.rst

 Description of the case
 -----------------------

-In this example, we illustrate the mixing inside a rotating drum by coloring the particles at the first time-step according to their radial position.
+In this example, we illustrate the mixing inside a rotating drum by coloring the particles according to their radial position right after their full packing.
 To do so, we post-process Lethe-DEM data using `Python <https://www.python.org/>`_, `PyVista <https://docs.pyvista.org/>`_, `lethe_pyvista_tools <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_, and `ParaView <https://www.paraview.org/>`_

 The DEM files used in this example are obtained following the `Small scale rotating drum example <../../dem/rotating-drum/small-scale-rotating-drum.html>`_.